-Betsy Anderson is Executive Director and Executive Vice President of the American Society of International Law.
-Before working for the ASIL, she served as the Executive Director of the American Bar Association’s Central European and Eurasian Law Initiative (ABA-CEELI), and Executive Director of Human Rights Watch’s Europe and Central Asia Division.
+Betsy Anderson is the Director of the American Bar Association Rule of Law Initiative.
+Before working at the ABA, she served as the Executive Director and Executive Vice President of the American Society of International Law, the Executive Director of the American Bar Association’s Central European and Eurasian Law Initiative (ABA-CEELI), and Executive Director of Human Rights Watch’s Europe and Central Asia Division.
 She also served as legal assistant to Judge Georges Abi-Saab of the International Criminal Tribunal for the former Yugoslavia, and as a law clerk to Judge Kimba M. Wood of the U.S. District Court of the Southern District of New York.
 Her area of expertise is international humanitarian, human rights, and refugee law.

 The Honorable John B. Anderson

-The Honorable John B. Anderson, a former member of Congress from Illinois, was the independent candidate for President of the United States in 1980.
+The Honorable John B. Anderson is Professor Emeritus of Law at Shepard Broad College of Law at Nova Southeastern University.
+He was a former member of Congress from Illinois, was the independent candidate for President of the United States in 1980.
 In addition to serving on the advisory board of the Electronic Privacy Information Center, Mr. Anderson has been a law professor and Visiting Professor in Political Science at several universities, and is currently Distinguished Visiting Professor of Law at Nova Southeastern University, where he is Chair of the Center for Voting and Democracy.
 He is President and CEO of the World Federalist Association, and of counsel to the Law Offices of Greenberg & Lieberman, LLC.

 The Honorable Louise Arbour

-Louise Arbour is the President & CEO of the International Crisis Group.
-Previously she served as the United Nations High Commissioner for Human Rights from 2004 to 2008.
+The Honorable Louise Arbour serves as Counsel at Borden Ladner Gervais, Judge ad hoc at International Court of Justice.
+Previously, she served as the President & CEO of the International Crisis Group and as the United Nations High Commissioner for Human Rights from 2004 to 2008.
 In 1996 Arbour became the Chief Prosecutor of the UN International Criminal Tribunals for the former Yugoslavia and Rwanda; in 1999, she was appointed to the Supreme Court of Canada.
 Previously a legal academic at York University and then Osgoode Hall Law School, Arbour is a prolific author.
 She has received numerous awards in Canada, the United States, the United Kingdom, the Netherlands, and France.

 The Honorable Jorge Arrate